AriPerkkio/eslint-remote-tester/README.md

 Follow these steps to test the new rule easily:

 1. Include new rule in `rulesUnderTesting`
-2. Configure `eslintrc` with the new rule and its options
+2. Configure `eslintConfig` with the new rule and its options
 3. Run `eslint-remote-tester` locally
 4. Check generated results at `./eslint-remote-tester-results`